-If I could sell a functioning butt muscle online I would do it, but since I cannot, how about this instead -- my favorite Butt Exercise.
-I used this in the workout I created for Prevention Magazine (click here for the full article) but they only allotted 25 words to describe how to do it.
+I get a lot of emails about the butt.
+As in, "Where can I get one?"
+If I could sell a strong butt muscle online I would do it, but since I cannot, how about my favorite butt exercise instead?
+I used my favorite move in a workout I created for Prevention Magazine, but they only allotted 25 words to describe how to do it.

 2. Find a wall.
-And, P.S.
-Don't email me for suggestions if you don't have "wall space."
+And, P.S. don't email me for suggestions if you don't have "wall space."
 I don't have as much extra time as you imagine and all I'm going to tell you is to have a garage sale because you have too much stuff if you don't have enough wall space for your hands.

+3. Put your hands on the wall.
 Ok, this is going to take too long breaking it down this way.

 4. Make yourself look like this, only less hairy.

 1. Hip Check.
-(Is one higher than the other?)
+Is one higher than the other?

-2. Are you collapsing against the wall.
-No bent elbows sagging -- keep your arms long and strong.
+2. Are you collapsing against the wall?
+No bent elbows sagging, keep your arms long and strong.
 If you need to back up a bit, then do so, but remember your hips should be just behind your heels and your arms straight.
-Eventually, you shouldn't even need the wall -- your one leg will be strong enough to hold you.
-Like it should when you are walking...
+Eventually, you won't need the wall as much; your standing leg will be strong enough to hold you.
+Look ma, no hands!

-(Click on the picture to make it larger) On the left, see my thigh rotated inward.
-I've fixed it on the right.
-When you roll your bones, you take the attaching muscles with you.
-On the left, I'm using my ligaments in the knee and hip to hold me (ow, ow, ow).
-On the right, my hip and glute muscles.
+In the picture on the left my thigh has rotated inward.
+I've externally rotated to fix it in the picture on the right.
+Anatomically speaking, your hamstrings should be located behind your thigh, but when you rotate your bones, you also take their muscles with you.
+On the left, not only are my "knee pits" off to the side, my hamstrings went there too, thus, they can't work to hold me up.
+When they're like this, I'm using my ligaments in the knee and hip to hold me (ow, ow, ow).
+On the right, I'm using my hip and glute muscles.
 Yay!

-4. Is your knee bent?
-Keep your leg straight with a relaxed patella.
+4. Is your standing knee bent?